-Now, focus on to the right side of the page (or second column if you are using a spreadsheet program).
+Now, focus on the right side of the page (or second column if you are using a spreadsheet program).

-For each reason, think of an emotional connect.
+For each reason, think of an emotional connection.
 A need that you must fulfill to lead your ideal life.
 Begin the sentences with “so I can..”, and feel free to list multiple needs under each reason.

 This is your heart talking.
 (Do listen to it, this can potentially change the course of your life).

 For instance, your sheet may look like –